-Plaintiffs Fanny Millstein and Martin Kleinbart ("Plaintiffs") and Wells Fargo Bank, N.A. ("Wells Fargo") (collectively "Parties") anticipate that documents, testimony, or information containing or reflecting confidential, proprietary, and/or personally or commercially sensitive information are likely to be disclosed or produced during the course of the above styled case (the "Case") and stipulate to the below conditions for treating, obtaining, and using such information.

-Pursuant to Rule 26(c) of the Federal Rules of Civil Procedure, the Parties enter the following Confidentiality Stipulation to govern the production and use of confidential information in this matter ("Stipulation").
+Plaintiffs Fanny Millstein and Martin Kleinbart ("Plaintiffs") and Defendant Wells Fargo Bank, N.A. ("Wells Fargo") (collectively "Parties") anticipate that documents, testimony, or information containing or reflecting confidential, proprietary, and/or personally or commercially sensitive information are likely to be disclosed or produced by Wells Fargo and/or certain other non-parties in the above styled case (the "Case"), and have stipulated to the below conditions for treating, obtaining, and using such information.
+Pursuant to Rule 26(c) of the Federal Rules of Civil Procedure, the Parties shall abide by the following Confidentiality Order to govern the production and use of confidential information in this Case.